AMKLGimhani/LittleTartBakery-WebPro/README.md

 The "Product" table facilitates the management of product-related information within the system.
 It stores essential details about each product, enabling efficient inventory management, pricing strategies, and sales analysis.

 ##### Columns
-- pid (Primary Key): An integer field uniquely identifying each product within the system.
+- id (Primary Key): An integer field uniquely identifying each product within the system.
 - name: A varchar field representing the name or title of the product.
 - image: A varchar fiels representing the images of the products.
 - price: A decimal field representing the price of the product, with precision up to two decimal places.

 ##### Constraints
-- The "pid" column serves as the primary key, ensuring each product record is uniquely identifiable.
+- The "id" column serves as the primary key, ensuring each product record is uniquely identifiable.
-- All columns (pid, name, image, price) are marked as "NOT NULL," indicating that they must contain valid data for each product record.
+- All columns (id, name, image, price) are marked as "NOT NULL," indicating that they must contain valid data for each product record.

 ##### Usage
 - Cataloging and categorizing products offered by the organization.